Home Film & TVHappy Gilmore 2: A Satisfying and Enjoyable Sequel

 HAPPY GILMORE 2.
 (L to R) Sadie Sandler as Charlotte and Adam Sandler as Happy Gilmore in Happy Gilmore 2.
 Cr.
 Scott Yamano/Netflix © 2025.

-As every sequel should, it puts some references and running gags from the first film as well as have flashback scenes so that for those who have not watched it recently, can still enjoy this movie seamlessly without the interrupting thought “wait who is that?”
+As every sequel should, it included some references and running gags from the first film as well as flashback scenes for those who have not watched the original for some time.

-There are so many cameos in this movie that it was insane.
-From Margaret Qualley to Eminem, you can definitely see a lot of them were having fun which sold a lot of the funniest moments of the film.
-What surprised me was how much I enjoyed Bad Bunny in this film.
-His comedic timing was perfect in this film and was further complemented by Adam Sandler’s character.
-Christopher McDonald as Shooter McGavin, the best golfer in the 90s (exception to Tiger Woods) delivers a classic performance and even after almost 20 years, still does not MISS.
+There are so many cameos in this movie, from Margaret Qualley to Eminem, you can definitely see a lot of them were having fun which sold a lot of the funniest moments of the film.
+What surprised me was how much I enjoyed Bad Bunny’s role.
+His comedic timing was perfect and was further complemented by Sandler’s character.
+McDonald as Shooter McGavin, the best golfer in the 90s (exception to Tiger Woods) delivers a classic performance and even after almost 20 years, still does not MISS.

 Along with the celebrity cameos, it was great to see the inclusion of actual pro golfers as well.
-Although I am not knowledgeable of the world of golf players, this movie generated my curiosity in looking up the players themselves and this movie doubles as a way to advertise golfing.
+Although I am not knowledgeable of the world of golf, this movie actually made me want to look up the players and learn more about their backgrounds.

 Advertisement